 Raw or source data is often:

-- Inconsistent: It contains both relevant and irrelevant data.
+• Inconsistent: It uses both relevant and irrelevant data.

 Data transformation is the process of extracting good, reliable data from these sources.
 This involves converting data from one structure (or no structure) to another so you can integrate it with a data warehouse or with different applications.
 It allows you to expose the information to advanced business intelligence tools to create valuable performance reports and forecast future trends.

-Data transformation includes two primary stages: understanding and mapping the data; and transforming the data.
+Data transformation includes three primary stages: understanding, mapping, and transforming the data.

 Related Reading: Data Engineering: What is a Data Engineer and How Do I Become One?